 History of SLCCGP

-Since 2001, at a community-wide level, the Council has developed new partnerships to build awareness of planned giving.
-Along with Metropolitan Association for Philanthropy (now known as Gateway Center for Giving), the Council participated in the release of two seminal reports on giving and wealth in the St. Louis region – "The Golden Age of Philanthropy" and "Private Dollars for Public Good."
+Since 2001 the Council has developed new partnerships to build awareness of planned giving.
+Along with Metropolitan Association for Philanthropy (now known as Gateway Center for Giving), the Council participated in the release of two reports on giving and wealth in the St. Louis region – "The Golden Age of Philanthropy" and "Private Dollars for Public Good."
 These studies were conducted by the Center on Wealth and Philanthropy at Boston College and the Indiana University Center for Philanthropy at Indianapolis.
 Both studies helped to establish a better understanding of the current state of St. Louis philanthropy, what the coming wealth transfer will look like in the St. Louis region and the opportunities for philanthropic growth in the region.

 In conjunction with these regional efforts, in 2003 Leave a Legacy St. Louis® developed a partners program to expand corporate awareness of the Council and planned giving, as it continued to produce the annual Senior Circuit (now known as Prime Life) publication.
 LAL also helped bring several nationally recognized speakers to St. Louis, including Paul G. Schervish, director of the Center on Wealth and Philanthropy at Boston College (author of the "Golden Age" study), and Claire Gaudiani, author of The Greater Good.